mcor15/zombie_search/README.md

   Frances Ramirez

 How to install:
-   navigate to "zombie_search\zombie_search_project"
+   * navigate to "zombie_search\zombie_search_project"
-   run- mkvirtualenv <your name for the virtual environment>
+   * run- mkvirtualenv "your name for the virtual environment"
-   run- workon <your name for the virtual environment>
+   * run- workon "your name for the virtual environment"
-   run- pip install -r requirements.txt run- python manage.py makemigrations run- python manage.py migrate run- python populate_zombie_search.py run- python manage.py createsuperuser (if you wish to access the database)
+   * run- pip install -r requirements.txt
+   * run- python manage.py makemigrations
+   * run- python manage.py migrate
+   * run- python populate_zombie_search.py
+   * run- python manage.py createsuperuser (if you wish to access the database)

 Credit: